 - II.
 How to create a product feed

 - III.
-How to manage a product feed
+How to manage product feeds

 - IV.
 How to upload your product feed to a channel